ssi-anik/laravel-rabbitmq-producer-consumer-example/README.md

 - `--reject` optional switch.
 If provided, will reject messages upon receive. **PRIORITY 2**
 - `--requeue` optional switch.
 If provided, will nack messages upon receive. **PRIORITY 3**

----
+## Note

+- If none of the `--ack`, `--reject`, `--requeue` switches are used, as the consumer creates connection with the acknowledgement required, messages will persist.
-It's possible to try various combinations with the above commands.
+- It's possible to try various combinations with the above commands.
 Try playing with them.